kkkkk2017/kaixin/_posts/2023-06-23-Qualtrics_Tutorial.md

 This tutorial provides a guide to Qualtrics users to build such repetitive tasks without the tedious copying and pasting.

-We will use the "[Loop and Merge]:https://www.qualtrics.com/support/survey-platform/survey-module/block-options/loop-and-merge/" function in Qualtrics.
+We will use the [Loop and Merge](https://www.qualtrics.com/support/survey-platform/survey-module/block-options/loop-and-merge/) function in Qualtrics.
 ### Step 1: create a multiple choice questions outside the loop block
 ### Step 2: select loop based on that question
 ### Step 3: add Fields by opening this Table